bbenchoff/bbenchoff.github.io/pages/Babelscope.md

 As discussed in the [Finite Atari Project](https://bbenchoff.github.io/pages/FiniteAtari.html), there are reasons I went with CHIP-8 over more interesting and social media-friendly architectures.
 The NES and Game Boy have memory mappers, bank switching, and memory protection.
 Rehashing the Atari involves complex emulation for video output, and 128 bytes of RAM doesn't allow for very much algorithmic complexity.
 The CHIP-8 is nearly ideal for this project with a flat memory model, programs that write to their own code area, and a limited number of instructions.

 No, I'm not doing Brainfuck, but not for the reason you might imagine.
 The Babelscope operates on a fixed window of a ~4kB program.
 "Random Brainfuck" is completely unbounded.
 You can write anything a computer can do in Brainfuck, but I have no idea how long the program would be.
 I'm not searching for CHIP-8 programs larger than 4kB simply because of GPU limitations.
 Not wanting to search the Brainfuck space is a limit of the GPU; there's no effective way to search an unbounded Brainfuck space.
+I'm also not doing Brainfuck for the reasons you do imagine.

 x86 and ARM are too complex and have variable instruction lengths.
 RISC-V is nearly perfect with a fixed instruction width and simple addressing.
 In fact, this project could have been written for RISC-V and would have been much more 'legitimate' in the eyes of CS researchers.
 If anyone is going to replicate this project, I would suggest RISC-V, with the caveat that it wouldn't necessarily have a display output.
 I needed that, so I went with CHIP-8.

 Additionally, I'm extremely interested in applying this to embedded platforms.
 Think of it like this: a PIC12F has 1024 words (12-bits) of program memory.
 That gives you a search space of $2^{12288}$, or $10^{3700}$ programs.
 It's still an absurd number but compared to real, not-embedded computers it's significantly smaller and an entire PIC12F could easily be emulated in parallel on a GPU.
 Whether this will ever be useful to anyone is doubtful, but the methodology is solid.

-I would like to revisit the Finite Atari Machine someday, with a very different platform and a very specific target in mind.
-I want to find a romhack of Oregon Trail for the Apple II.
-Specifically, I would like to play Oregon Trail with a fourth career option.
-In addition to being a banker from Boston, a carpenter from Ohio, or a farmer from Illinois, I would like to play as a Black freeman from Pennsylvania.
-After arriving at the Willamette valley in 1848, the black farmer would be kicked out of the state because of the Oregon Exclusion Law.
-Teach children real history, you know?
-Maybe just rewriting the game from scratch would work too.

 ### Theoretical Implications

 This is not a fuzzer, because instead of generating random input, I'm seeing if a random _program_ runs.
 It's not genetic programming, because there's no fitness function.
 It's not the [Superoptimizer](https://dl.acm.org/doi/pdf/10.1145/36177.36194), because I'm looking for _all_ programs that do _something_.
 There are CS papers going back to the 60s that touch on this, but until now we haven't had the compute to actually do this.
 This isn't computer science, because there's no real condition of success.
 This isn't machine learning, because I'm not training anything to get better.
 This isn't art, because it's random data without intent.
 It's more like astronomy.
 I'm pointing a telescope at $10^{10159}$ random 4 kilobyte binaries and cataloging whatever strange objects I happen to find.

 You know the movie _Contact_?
 You know the book?
 In the last chapter of the book, the main character looks a trillion digits into pi, in base 11, and finds a perfect circle, rendered in ones and zeros.
 In the book, that’s a sign of something greater.
 That's not what I'm doing here.
 I just built the telescope, and I'm looking for anything interesting.

-REDO THIS SECTION WITH PROPER MATH LATER

 ## Conclusion